john-kurkowski/john-kurkowski.github.io/_drafts/2014-08-10-paint-by-types.md

 I was going to get.
 But once I interpreted that much, I had a pretty good idea, without reading its documentation.
 Just like I have a pretty good idea how to deal with a doorknob on sight.

+[Parametricity: Types Are Documentation] reinforces this, with more evidence that naming alone isn't all its cracked up to be.

 It is not always possible to communicate everything in a type signature, so do employ comments and documentation where it's unavoidable.
 I just bring up that